 The second apartment I stayed at in Milos was just a short walk from the famous Sarakiniko Beach.
 This place didn't have the kitchen, but had a nice outdoor area and a generally good vibe.
 The owner was super friendly as well!

 You can find out more about it here – Sarakiniko Rooms.

-Your Milos transport options include car, ATV, bus, and bicycle.
-You can also hire mopeds if you wish.
+Your Milos transport options include car, ATV, bus, and motorbike.
+You can also hire a bicycle if you wish.